gradCSwomen-utah/gradCSwomen-utah.github.io/_officers/ms_cochair_2.md

 labname:
 labpage:
 thumbnail: /assets/images/officers/mayukha.png
-bio: "I'm a second-year Computer Science grad student who loves interacting with people and exploring the latest tech trends.
-As the MS Chair, I'm eager to bring innovative ideas to our club and create a vibrant, supportive community."
+bio: "I am an incoming master's student in Computer Science at the University of Utah, I enjoy working on sports analytics, explainable AI, and deep learning, focusing on creating healthcare solutions for underserved communities.
+I stay updated with the latest trends through the Linear Digressions podcast."
 order: 4
 ---